 Researchers, supported by the CF Foundation, have made tremendous advances to improve the health and quality of life of people with CF. We are committed to providing the tools and resources you need to continuously build upon this work.

-Aspergillus species is a fungus that often lives in the airways of adolescents and young adults with cystic fibrosis.
+Aspergillus species is a fungus that often lives in the airways of children and adults with cystic fibrosis.
 When people develop an allergic reaction to Aspergillus, it is called allergic bronchopulmonary aspergillosis.

+Aspergillus is very common in our environment.
 Most people breathe in Aspergillus spores every day without getting sick.
-However, people with cystic fibrosis or other diseases that weaken their immune system are at a higher risk of developing health problems due to Aspergillus.
+However, people with cystic fibrosis or other diseases that weaken their immune systems, are at a higher risk of developing health problems because of Aspergillus.
 Some types of allergic bronchopulmonary aspergillosis (ABPA) are mild and others are very serious.

-ABPA affects about 2 to 19 percent of the people with CF. It causes inflammation in the lungs and, if untreated, can cause further scarring and fibrosis.
+ABPA affects about 2 to 19 percent of the people with CF. It causes inflammation in the lungs and can cause further scarring and fibrosis if untreated.

 Treatment for ABPA involves prevention and treatment of acute episodes, or flare-ups.
 Treatment of ABPA has two parts.
 Inflammation in the lung is treated with corticosteroids.
 Fungal colonization is treated with antifungal medicines.

-Although there is little proof that antifungal agents are useful in CF patients with ABPA flares, reducing the fungal burden in the respiratory tract may reduce long-term risk of disease progression.
+Although there are no studies for the use of anti-fungals in people with CF with ABPA flare-ups, reducing the fungal burden in the respiratory tract may reduce long-term risk of disease progression.
 Further research is needed.

-Oral corticosteroid pills or liquid such as prednisolone (brand names include Pediapred® and Prelone®), prednisone tablets, and methylprednisolone (brand names include Medrol®) tablets have anti-inflammatory effects.
+Oral corticosteroid pills or liquid, such as prednisolone (brand names include Pediapred® and Prelone®), prednisone tablets, and methylprednisolone (brand names include Medrol®) tablets, have anti-inflammatory effects.
 The course of medicine is much longer than the short courses used for asthma.
 An individual with ABPA may use steroids for many weeks and be slowly weaned off of them while symptoms and lung function studies are checked.
 Once all the symptoms have gone away, the steroids are often stopped.
+Although inhaled steroids are not used to treat ABPA flare-ups, they are often used between flare-ups to help control symptoms.

-Side effects of steroids are related to the amount and length of time a person takes them.
+Side effects of oral and liquid steroids are related to the amount and length of time a person takes them.
 Side effects of taking corticosteroids may include:

 Antifungal medicines like itraconazole (brand names include Sporanox®) reduce the amount of fungus in the lungs.
 This may lower the chance of the disease getting worse over time.
 Itraconazole is used one to two times a day for about three to six months, or until all symptoms have gone away.
 It is better absorbed when taken on an empty stomach.
-If you are on an acid-reducing medicine, you should take itraconazole with an eight-ounce drink of cola or orange juice to make sure you are able to absorb all of the medicine.
+If you are on an acid-reducing medicine (brand names Prilosec, Nexium®, Protonix®, Pepcid®, Zantac®), you should take itraconazole with eight ounces of an acidic beverage, such as cola or orange juice to make sure you are able to absorb all of the medicine.

 Side effects of taking itraconazole may include: